 Nature of Award (e.g. monetary, medal, symposium)

 The awardee(s) receive a $750 prize from Cambridge University Press.
 The awardee(s) are also recognized by the SAA through a plaque presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the awards page of the SAA Website.
-All co-authors will receive the award.
+All co-authors receive and share the award.

 Current Committee Charge

 The committee selects student recipients for the Poster Award.
 The award is presented to recognize excellence in the dissemination of archaeological knowledge through a poster presentation.
 The award is designed to promote interest and acceptance of the poster in the dissemination of archaeological research, to increase the quality of poster presentations, and to acknowledge recognize excellence in this valuable medium.

 Committee composition is one chair and at least four members.

 Term length is three years.
 Individuals ending their terms cycle off the committee at the close of the Business Meeting held during the annual SAA Meeting, and new appointees begin their terms at this time.